-The church was built around 1309 in an elevated position, as a typical rural church at that time.
-At the end of the fourteenth century, the temple was decorated with frescos, probably authored by the same artist who painted St. Juraj struggling with the dragon in the church in Cerin.
+The St Michael’s church was built at the beginning of the fourteenth century, as a typical rural church at that time.
+At the end of the fourteenth century, the building was decorated with frescos, probably authored by the same artist who painted St. Juraj struggling with the dragon in the church in Čerín.
 In the eighteenth century, the church was renovated and received new equipment that has survived to the present.
 In 1963, it was recognized as a cultural monument.

 Website apsida.sk, Horná Mičiná.